mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies a Commit message by taking the following steps:

-* Verify that the `epoch` field of the enclosing GroupContent is equal to the `epoch` field of the current GroupContext object
+* Verify that the `epoch` field of the enclosing FramedContent is equal to the `epoch` field of the current GroupContext object

 * Unprotect the Commit using the keys from the current epoch: